eclipse-archived/ceylon-lang.org/documentation/1.0/tour/functions.md

 that really has the type `Callable`.
 In this case, `printNum` has the type `Callable<Anything,Integer>`.

-Now, remember how we said that `Anything` is both the return type of a void method, and also the logical root of the type hierarchy?
-Well that's useful here, since it means that we can assign a function with any return type to any parameter which expects a `void` function, as long as the parameter lists match:
+Now, remember how we said that `Anything` is both the return type of a `void` function, and also the logical root of the type hierarchy?
+Well that's useful here, since it means that we can assign a function with any return type to any parameter which expects a `void` function, as long as the parameter lists
+match:

 <!-- try: -->
 <!-- id:attemptPrint -->